Favourite art supplies

 Charcoal pencils

-Willow charcoal sticks are lots of fun but a bit messy so the pencils are a good option for me.
+Willow charcoal sticks are lots of fun but I don’t like the dry, dusty feel so the pencils are a good option for me.
 In the UK, Derwent pencils are easy to find and I haven’t had a problem with them breaking a lot.

 Drawing ink

 A good quality black drawing ink is such a great addition to my supplies and worth paying for a good one.
 I use mine with dip pens, wooden sticks and brushes.
-For me it has to be Winsor & Newton, others have been a waste of money.
+For me it has to be Winsor & Newton.

 Crayons, pastels and dry media